Position-Sensitive Silicon Photomultiplier Array with Enhanced Position Reconstruction by means of a Deep Neural Network: Introduction

 Usually, position reconstruction is obtained by having multiple detectors arranged in a 2D resistive network, or using a multi-anode PMT (MA-PMT) with the multi-anode readout with resistive network~\cite{Zhang2023, Schaefer1998} such that the position can be inferred from the relative amplitudes of the signals in only 4 channels.
 This charge-based Center of Gravity (CoG) approach was pioneered in the 50s by Hal O. Anger~\cite{AngerCamera}.
 This approach is advantageous because of the reduction of the number of readout channel, with respect to having to readout one channel per each position.
 Based on such idea, at FBK (Trento, Italy), a particular type of position-sensitive silicon photomultiplier detector has been developed~\cite{Gola2013ANA}.
 These devices are called linearly-graded SiPMs (LG-SiPMs).
 Based on such position sensitive technology, it is possible to have large chips (few squared millimeter, up to 1 squared centimeter) with position resolution.
 These chips can be also arranged in arrays, having a detection module based on 4 elements of linearly-graded SiPMs (LG-SiPMs).
-Each element joined based on a charge-sharing architecture integrated on the die that has a high resolution, low distortion, and fast output signals~\cite{Gola2013ANA, Acerbi2023, Acerbi2024, Gola2020}.
+Each element joined based on a charge-sharing architecture integrated on the die (see figure~\ref{fig:schematic_channels}-left) that has a high resolution, low distortion, and fast output signals~\cite{Gola2013ANA, Acerbi2023, Acerbi2024, Gola2020}.

-In this work, we used a tile of 2x2 elements of LG-SIPM chips, each one with area of about 8x8 mm$^2$, previously characterized in \cite{FBK-LG-SiPM}.
+In this work, we used a tile of 2x2 elements of LG-SiPM chips, each one with area of about 8x8 mm$^2$, previously characterized in \cite{FBK-LG-SiPM}.
 The tile covers a nominal chip area of almost 16x16 mm$^2$.
-The output signals from the LG-SiPMs chips are arranged in a proper configuration, through a "smart channel" approach, connecting the central ones together, so that the hit position can be inferred with only 6 readout channels~\cite{Acerbi2024}.
+The output signals from the LG-SiPMs chips are arranged in a proper configuration, through a "smart channel" approach, connecting the central ones together, so that the hit position can be inferred with only 6 readout channels as shown in figure~\ref{fig:schematic_channels}-right~\cite{Acerbi2024}.

 LG-SiPM approach drastically reduces the number of channels to infer the hit position in comparison to an array of SiPMs each having a single readout channel.
-However, electronic defects and non-uniformities can induce nonlinearity and worsen the position resolution, reducing the number of distinguishable regions and generating distorted images~\cite{Acerbi2024}.
+However, electronic defects and non-uniformities can induce non-linearity and worsen the position resolution, reducing the number of distinguishable regions and generating distorted images~\cite{Acerbi2024}.

 In this contribution we show a method based on Deep Neural Network (DNN) to minimize these distortion effects thus increasing the granularity of the linearly graded sensor.
 Neural networks have been investigated on Monte Carlo simulation for event positioning in \cite{Jaliparthi2021DeepRN}.